aklukas/go-fullstack/README.md

 Full CRUD GoLang server running in a docker container connected to a postgres database.

 # Running the Server
-To start the server, run `make start`.
+To start the server in Kubernetes locally, run `make deploy-dev`.
-This will build the Go files and run the resulting executable in a docker container.
 The docker portion is contained in `docker-compose.yml` and `server/Dockerfile`.
+All of the Kubernetes files are located in `kubernetes/`

 ## Available Make Commands